The Effects of Instagram Removing Likes

 It’s still an even playing field.

 Many believe that removing Instagram likes is going to pave the way for further engagement because the connections made will be more authentic.
 This shift opens a window for high-quality content driven by hard quantifiable data, which can actually make the user to influencer relationship more impactful.
+As long as influencers invest their focus towards quality content, their engagement scores with their target audience should continue to rise.

 Sharyn Smith, CEO of Social Soup, says:

-If you focus on the science of influence, and not on vanity metrics, the loss of likes to the public has little impact.
+If you focus on the science of influence, and not on vanity metrics, the loss of public likes to the public has little impact.
 In fact, it will make influencer marketing a more powerful proposition in the future as we look at genuine influence rather than a like which becomes momentary habitual behavior.

 Measuring Success In More Intelligent Ways